oscdev-io/birdplan/tests/t40_bgp/t27_accept_default/README.md

 ExaBGP e1 should be advertising a default route to r1, depending on r1's configuration it should either be accepting or filtering the route.

+ExaBGP e2 should only be advertising a default route to r1 for internal peer types, depending on r1's configuration it should either be accepting or filtering the route.

+In the case of "test_peer_accept_bgp_own_default": **(default)**
+  - r1 should be filtering our own default routes by default.
+Except in the case of rrserver_rrserver.

+In the case of "test_peer_accept_bgp_own_default_true":
+  - r1 should be accepting our own default routes from internal peer types, but filtering it for others.

+In the case of "test_peer_accept_bgp_own_default_false":
+  - r1 should be filtering our own default routes.

+In the case of "test_peer_accept_bgp_transit_default": **(default)**
+  - r1 should be filtering transit default routes by default.
+Except in the case of rrserver_rrserver.

+In the case of "test_peer_accept_bgp_transit_default_true":
+  - r1 should be accepting transit default routes from internal peer types, but filtering it for others.

+In the case of "test_peer_accept_bgp_transit_default_false":
+  - r1 should be filtering transit default routes.

-In the case of "test_accept_default": **(default)**
+In the case of "test_global_accept_bgp_own_default": **(default)**
-  - r1 should not be accepting default routes by default, also we do not accept default routes from this peer.
+  - r1 should not be accepting our own default routes into our master table by default.

+In the case of "test_global_accept_bgp_own_default_true":
+  - r1 should be accepting our own default routes into our master table.

+In the case of "test_global_accept_bgp_own_default_false":
+  - r1 should not be accepting our own default routes into our master table.

-In the case of "test_accept_default_true":
+In the case of "test_global_accept_bgp_transit_default": **(default)**
-  - r1 should not be accepting default routes as we do not accept default routes from this peer.
+  - r1 should not be accepting transit default routes into our master table by default.

+In the case of "test_global_accept_bgp_transit_default_true":
+  - r1 should be accepting transit default routes into our master table.

-In the case of "test_accept_default_false":
+In the case of "test_global_accept_bgp_transit_default_false":
-  - r1 should not be accepting default routes, also we do not accept default routes from this peer.
+  - r1 should not be accepting transit default routes into our master table.

 # Diagram